 We are currently working on many competitive projects from the most important national and international calls such as those of the Regional Ministry of Health, Regional Ministry of Education, Instituto de Salud Carlos III, IMI, COST or H2020, among others.

-Consolidating us as a European reference center in vaccine and infectious disease research, with a consolidated and internationally accredited team.
+Consolidating itself as a European center of reference in vaccine and infectious disease research, with an internationally accredited team.

 Foundation of the Vaccine Research Unit.

 Center with the highest rate of recruitment of subjects in Spain, and fourth in the world in a clinical trial with a new vaccine against Herpes Zoster.

 Participation in the first European project: Enabling Knowledge Sustainability Usability and Recovery for Economic value (ENSURE).